BrightspaceUI/icons/README.md

 #### Bidirectionality

 When rendered in a right-to-left direction, any icons which show directionality in terms of time (back/forward, next/previous, etc.) need to be mirrored horizontally.
-If the underlying `<svg>` element has a `mirror-rtl` attribute set, the `<d2l-icon>` component will do this automatically.
+If the underlying `<svg>` element has a `mirror-in-rtl` attribute set, the `<d2l-icon>` component will do this automatically.

 ```svg
 <svg mirror-in-rtl="true" ...>